Overview of Verticals | Yext Hitchhikers Platform

 Let’s Review: Universal vs. Vertical Search

-There are two types of search that you’ll become very familiar with in Answers:
+There are two types of search that you’ll become very familiar with in Search:

 - Universal Search - search across multiple verticals